redis/node-redis/README.md

 ### Sending Commands

 Each Redis command is exposed as a function on the `client` object.
-All functions take either take either `args` Array and `callback` Function or a variable number of individual arguments followed by an optional callback.
+All functions take either take either an `args` Array plus optional `callback` Function or a variable number of individual arguments followed by an optional callback.
 Here is an example of passing an array of arguments and a callback:

     client.mset(["test keys 1", "test val 1", "test keys 2", "test val 2"], function (err, res) {});